-Thanks to FulGaz member Paul Taverner for the write-up below!
+Thanks to FulGaz member Paul Taverner for the write-up!

 If you have a QNAP NAS then you have everything you need to store FulGaz video files locally and stream them across your network.
 No additional software is required beyond a text editor that can create simple text files.
 You probably already have this but, if not, you can freely download ‘Text Editor’ from the QNAP App Centre.

-With thanks to Peter Kettle for pointing me in the right direction, here are the configuration steps that worked for me:
+With thanks to Peter Kettle for pointing me in the right direction:

 Step 1 - Log in to your QNAP as an admin user, open the File Station App and locate the folder ‘Web’ that should be at the top level.
 Inside this, create a new sub-folder and name it ‘FulGaz’.